Safeguarding Policy

 • All children and young people irrespective of age, race, gender, sexual orientation or identity, disability or religious beliefs have a right to equal protection from harm and abuse.

-• Some children and young people may be more vulnerable than others because of their previous experiences or other specific needs.
+• Some children and young people may be more vulnerable than others because of their previous experiences, their level of dependency, communication needs or other issues.

 Subconquest Ltd will seek to keep children and young people safe by: